invariantlabs-ai/invariant/README.md

 <hr/>

 **Vulnerability**: RAG pipelines rely on private data to augment the LLM generation process.
-It has also been shown however, that data exposed to the generating LLM, can be extracted by user queries.
+It has been shown however, that data exposed to the generating LLM, can be extracted by user queries.
 This means, a RAG application can also be [exploited](https://arxiv.org/pdf/2402.16893v1) by [attackers](https://kai-greshake.de/posts/in-escalating-order-of-stupidity/) to access otherwise protected information if not properly secured.

 <hr/>